 Brim circles the base of the print while making contact, helping adhere the print to the heated plate.
 This is only one layer thick, and easily removed post-print.
+The distance around the base of the object will consume some of the maximum build volume in the X/Y plane.
 This section defines how the brim is formed when brim is activated in basic settings.